riccardoaran/docs/README.md

-⚠️ *Disclaimer: This project is in a preliminary state and under active development.
+⚠️ **Disclaimer**: *This project is in a preliminary state and under active development.
 Features and functionality may change significantly.*

+➡️ **Development Note**:
+- The [Core repository](https://github.com/edge-mining/core) contains the main engine of the Edge Mining system.
+- The [Add-on repository](https://github.com/edge-mining/addon) provides the Home Assistant integration.
-➡️ *Development Note: The core of Edge Mining will be developed in the [core repository](https://github.com/edge-mining/core), which is intended to serve as the main engine of the system.
-This repository is specifically dedicated to the Home Assistant documentation.*
+- This is the **Docs repository**, specifically dedicated to documentation for the Home Assistant integration.

-📚 *This is the repository for the Home Assistant [add-on](https://github.com/edge-mining/addon), which is still in development.*

 # ⚡ Bitcoin Mining for Energy Efficiency